kothariprakhar1/iitb-hostel-assistant/README.md

 CHUNK_SIZE_WORDS and CHUNK_OVERLAP_WORDS control how big or small the text pieces are.

-TOP_K controls how many text pieces the system pulls for each question.
+TOP_K controls how many text pieces the system pulls for each qustion.

 MAX_DISTANCE_THRESHOLD controls how strict the "I don't know" guardrail is.
 You can lower this number if the assistant answers things it should not.
 You can raise it if the assistant says "I don't know" too often for questions it should actually answer.